Indian spotted creeper: Classification and naming

 This species was first described by Major James Franklin in 1831 who provided a brief description in Latin and placed it in the genus Certhia as Certhia spilonota while noting that the tail feathers were not stiff as is typical for the genus.
 George Robert Gray at the British Museum erected the genus Salpornis and placed this species in it as Salpornis spilonota.
 When similar species were found in Africa, they were added as subspecies of the Indian species.
 It was only in 2010 that molecular, morpholological and vocal differences were studied, which resulted in the African species being considered distinct species.
 Scholars of nomenclature emended the ending spilonota which is suited for the feminine gender Certhia to the masculine form spilonotus to match the placement in the genus Salpornis.
 In 2014, Dickinson & Christidis cited the rule that the species group epithet is invariable, so the species name was changed back to the spelling used in the original description as spilonota.
 Older works use the name "spotted grey creeper".

-The genus itself is placed in the family Certhiidae despite being significantly different from other members.
-Molecular studies show ambiguity in their relations to the nuthatches in the genus Sitta to which they may be closer or to the genus Tichodroma, which are basal within the superfamily Certhioidea.
+The genus has been placed with the treecreepers in family Certhiidae despite being significantly different from other members.
+However, a phylogenomic study in 2019 found them to be the sister group of Certhiidae with a sufficiently early divergence to justify placement in their own family.
+Previously, some molecular studies had shown ambiguity in their relations, finding them more closely related to the nuthatches in the genus Sitta or the wallcreepers in genus Tichodroma, which is the basal group within the superfamily Certhioidea.